aknavj/PTEngine/README.md

 # PTEngine

 The Planet Engine is designed to dynamicly generate spherical terrain (planet) using staticly defined configuration via *.conf file.
-Process of 3D spherical terrain is based using Perilin noise with Fractal of Brown Movement (fBm).
+Process of 3D spherical terrain generation is based using implementation of methods like Perilin noise and Fractal of Brown Movement (fBm).

 ## Features